Martin Tyler: Film and video games

 Tyler was the default commentator for the FIFA video game series from 2005 to 2020, alongside Andy Gray between 2005 and 2010 and Alan Smith from 2011 to 2020.

-Tyler also appeared in the 2005 movie Goal as a commentator.
+Tyler also appeared as a commentator in Mike Bassett: England Manager (2001) and Goal!
+(2005).

 Football coaching

-Tyler has worked as a coach for a number of teams managed by Alan Dowson.
-In 2005, he joined Walton & Hersham and has since worked with Dowson at Kingstonian and Hampton & Richmond Borough.
+In 2005, Tyler joined Walton & Hersham as a coach and has since worked with manager Alan Dowson at Kingstonian and Hampton & Richmond Borough.
 In May 2018, he followed Dowson to National League club Woking, a team he has supported since he was young.
 Following the departure of Dowson in late February 2022, Tyler also opted to leave the club, concluding a four-year spell with the Surrey-based side.

 Ahead of the 2022–23 season, Tyler linked up with Dowson again and became a coach at Dartford.

-Legacy

-Tyler is known for his role in multiple instances of iconic football commentary, including:
+In the 2023–24 season, Tyler joined Dowson as coach for a short interim spell at Hemel Hempstead Town.